Rutgers Campus Buses: Alternative plans

 Several times over the past decade, it has been suggested that the bus system be partially or fully replaced with bus rapid transit (BRT), monorail, or light rail.
 Closing College Avenue to non-bus motor vehicle traffic was also proposed, but indefinitely canceled in February 2010, due to excessive costs.
 Current plans are for incorporating the Rutgers bus system into the proposed New Brunswick Bus Rapid Transit, which would be centered on the New Brunswick Station near the intersection of Route 18 and Route 27.

 Routes

 New Brunswick Campus

-There are currently 10 routes on weekdays, 2 routes on weekends and winter/spring/summer breaks, and 1 route on holidays for New Brunswick campus.
+There are currently 12 routes on weekdays, 2 routes on weekends and winter/spring/summer breaks, and 1 route on holidays for the New Brunswick Campus.